kimlar/VisualStudio_AddNewFile/README.md

 - Follow the installation instructions in the "HowToAddNewItem-In-VisualStudio2022.txt" file.

 TODO:
-- Update the SourceCPP implement the Rule of Five
+- Implement the Rule of Five in SourceCPP.